ChristianPredoianu/explore-the-world/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Search for a country, see todays forecast or 5-days forecast, see the air quality, choose a countrys holiday to see the date via calendar and see currency exchange.
+Search for a country, see todays forecast or 5-days forecast, see the air quality, choose a countrys holiday to see the date via calendar and see also a currency converter is avaliable.

 <!-- LICENSE -->